Timinator2000/techio-algo-x/18 - your turn/01 - harmless rooks.md

 # Handling Occupied Spaces

 Harmless Rooks has some large boards with many spaces already occupied.
 Since rooks cannot cross occupied squares, each occupied square either shortens an `AttackLine` or divides an `AttackLine` into two separate lines.
-Even a single location, bordered on all sides by occupied spaces forms two `AttackLine`s, one horizontal and one vertical.
+Even a single location, bordered on all sides by occupied spaces, forms two `AttackLine`s, one horizontal and one vertical.
 Placing a rook on that isolated space occupies both `AttackLine`s.

 On a board with no occupied spaces, the maximum number of rooks is always `N`.
 Each rook placed covers one column and one row.
 Said another way, each rook covers exactly two `AttackLine`s and __all__ `AttackLine`s are covered.
 As soon as occupied spaces show up on a board, it can get much more difficult to cover every `AttackLine`.
-The following diagrams shows all attack lines on a 5 x 5 board with a single edge square occupied.
+The following diagrams shows all `AttackLine`s on a 5 x 5 board with a single edge square occupied.

 <BR>